 - Avoid touching your face (eyes, nose, and mouth) with unwashed hands;

 - Avoid close contact with people with signs of respiratory infection, try to keep a distance of at least 2 meters;

 - Regularly clean and ventilate premises.

-Recommendations in case if you have a confirmed COVID-19 infection and are being treated in isolation at home:
+If you have received a positive COVID-19 test and are being treated at home:

 WHO website on the coronavirus pandemic